Divyanshupate1/Bharat-Intern/README.md

 # myProject
-thhis is my first project.
+this is my first project.
 <br>
 Author:Divyanshu Patel